Lemon cake with lemon curd

 - Preheat oven to 350 degrees F.

-- Spray Bundt pan with baking spray and dust with flour.
+- Spray Bundt pan with baking spray and dust with flour. (or GF flour if makng a gluten free cake)

 - Combine the dry ingredients: flour, baking soda, and salt.
 Stir with a fork or whisk.